High-speed rail: Turkey

+In 2009, Turkey inaugurated a high-speed service between Ankara and Eskişehir.
+This has been followed up by an Ankara – Konya route, and the Eskisehir line has been extended to Istanbul (European part).
+In this extension, Europe and Asia were connected by an undersea tunnel, Marmaray in the Bosphorus.
+The first connection between two continents in the world as a high-speed train line was made in Istanbul.
+The last station of this line in Europe is Halkalı station.
+An extension to Sivas was opened in April 2023.

+North America

-Evolution in the United States
+United States

-In 1992, the United States Congress passed the Amtrak Authorization and Development Act that authorized Amtrak to start working on service improvements on the segment between Boston and New York City of the Northeast Corridor.
-The primary objectives were to electrify the line north of New Haven, Connecticut, to eliminate grade crossings and replace the then 30-year-old Metroliners with new trains, so that the distance between Boston and New York City could be covered in 3 hours or less.
+In 1992, the United States Congress passed the Amtrak Authorization and Development Act that authorised Amtrak to start working on service improvements on the segment between Boston and New York City of the Northeast Corridor.
+The primary objectives were to electrify the line north of New Haven, Connecticut, to eliminate grade crossings and replace the then 30-year-old Metro liners with new trains, so that the distance between Boston and New York City could be covered in 3 hours or less.

-Amtrak started testing two trains, the Swedish X2000 and the German ICE 1, in the same year along its fully electrified segment between New York City and Washington DC.
+Amtrak started testing two trains, the Swedish X2000 and the German ICE 1, in the same year along its fully electrified segment between New York City and Washington, D.C.
 The officials favored the X2000 as it had a tilting mechanism.
 However, the Swedish manufacturer never bid on the contract as the burdensome United States railroad regulations required them to heavily modify the train resulting in added weight, among other things.
 Eventually, a custom-made tilting train derived from TGV, manufactured by Alstom and Bombardier, won the contract and was put into service in December 2000.

-The new service was named "Acela Express" and linked Boston, New York City, Philadelphia, Baltimore, and Washington DC.
+The new service was named "Acela Express" and linked Boston, New York City, Philadelphia, Baltimore, and Washington, D.C.
 The service did not meet the 3-hour travel time objective between Boston and New York City.
-The time was 3 hours and 24 minutes as it partially ran on regular lines, limiting its average speed, with a maximum speed of 150 mph being reached on a small section of its route through Rhode Island and Massachusetts.
+The time was 3 hours and 24 minutes as it partially ran on regular lines, limiting its average speed, with a maximum speed of 150 mph being reached on a section of its route through Rhode Island and Massachusetts.